digitalbricklayer/TimeTag/Readme.md

 from over a thousand weather stations.
 The ECAD fixure is marked as explicit so you need to specifically select it in order to run it.

 The ECAD test data set can be downloaded as a seperate item to keep the download as light as possible.
-If you want to run the ECAD unit test you will need to download the ECAD dataset from the http://code.google.com/p/powertime/ website.

 All tests are in the TimeTag Tests folder.
 Code coverage for the Openxtra.TimeTag.Core namespace is 92%.